Databases by Title

 Comprehensive database that provides information on about 450,000 music titles and 200,000 DVD/video titles, with more being added regularly.
 With BIR, your patrons can find music or videos featuring a favorite artist or performer, or a specific genre.

 Comprehensive database that provides information on over 5 million book titles, in a wide range of formats.
 BIR also contains almost 800,000 full-text searchable book reviews from the sources that you trust: Library Journal, School Library Journal, Publishers Weekly, Booklist and others.

-Business Insights: Essentials (Gale) *
+Business Insights: Global (Gale) *

 A unique source for international business intelligence offering the most comprehensive and convenient way to find case studies, in-depth statistical data coupled with deep research, and the ability to compare global economies, countries and industries.